langmead-lab/recount-unify/README.md

 * Snakemake is needed for running unifying workflow
 * python3 is used to run the main Snakemake workflow (though python2 will probably work)
 * pypy is needed for certain steps within the workflow (jx merging and annotating)
-* zstd is needed for decompressing Monorail outputs
+* zstd is needed for decompressing `recount-pump` outputs
 * pigz is needed for compressing final outputs

 While the Snakemake file does most of the heavy lifting, there are a number of separate steps which are still outside the Snakemake workflow.